French Pastry Cream Recipe

 What to do if your Pastry Cream is too thick?

-Chances are you measured wrong and added too much corn starch or flour.
+Chances are you measured wrong and added too much corn starch.
 Add a little bit of milk to thin out the hot custard before letting it chill.

 How do I thicken Pastry Cream?